 Be sure to scrape the bottom of the sieve for any remaining curd and then stir the curd and butter until the butter is fully melted and incorporated into the curd.
 Once it’s smooth and no butter bits remain, it’s done.

-Pour it into a mason jar for storing in the fridge.
+Pour it into a jar for storing in the fridge.
 When warm the curd is runny but as it cools it will thicken.

 Besides the aforementioned breakfast spreads that use lemon curd, there are so many ways to incorporate it into baking and desserts (and I am an enthusiast of doing so as you’re about to see!).
 Of course, there’s lemon meringue pie but also…

-Lemon Curd is also very popular to use on pavlovas (in this recipe you could swap out the pomegranate curd), with cake (one variation I have for this Lemon Poppy Seed Bundt Cake is to make a tunnel of curd) and even as a morning roll filling (think cinnamon rolls but spread lemon curd on the dough).
+Lemon Curd is also very popular to use on pavlovas (in this recipe you could swap out the pomegranate curd), with cake (one variation I have for this Lemon Poppy Seed Bundt Cake is to make a tunnel of curd) and even as a roll filling (think cinnamon rolls but spread lemon curd on the dough).

 Once it’s done cooking, you can go ahead and pour it into a mason jar and seal it.
 I’ve read that it can last up to two weeks in the fridge but use your judgment (taste and smell) to see if it’s good.
 It’ll at least last a week.

-Alternatively, freeze the curd for months.
+Alternatively, freeze the curd in an airtight container.
+It’ll keep for months.

 Yup – half of all the ingredients.
 It might cook a little quicker so watch it carefully.